 Advertisement

-The French rail operator has confirmed that every year since 1947 there has been at least one strike on the network.
+The French rail operator's records show that every year since 1947 there has been at least one strike on the network.

 And that doesn't necessarily mean that pre-1947 was a golden age of industrial relations - just that SNCF's records are incomplete before then.

-The company's human resources department has drawn up a list of working days lost per employee per year, and confirmed to French radio station France Info that there had been at least one strike every year between 1947 and 2018.
+The company's human resources department in 2019 drew up a list of working days lost per employee per year, and confirmed to French radio station France Info that there had been at least one strike every year between 1947 and 2018.

-Of course the size of the industrial actions have varied - some have been major stoppages such as the one currently paralysing transport systems all over the country, while others have been minor local disputes that the majority of passengers didn't even notice.
+Over the last 70 years, the size of the industrial actions have varied - some have been major stoppages such as 2019 pension strikes which affected the whole country, while others have been minor local disputes that the majority of passengers didn't even notice.

 According to SNCF's data, 1956 was the calmest year on the network, with with just 0.01 working days per employee lost.